fabriziomiano/whats-the-topic/README.md

-# FBPostTopicAna
+# FBCommentsTopicAnalysis
-Facebook post basic topic analysis
+Facebook comments basic topic analysis

 ## What is it?
 A simple tool to run a basic, very simple,